About the religion of Islam

 5 This is the concept that guilt and punishment can be transferred from those responsible for an evil act, to others who are innocent of that act.
 This theme is rarely -- if ever -- discussed in religious homilies or sermons.
 Yet it seems fundamentally unjust and evil according to every moral code that I have seen.
 By not holding perpetrators directly responsibility for their actions, innocent people become marginalized and denigrated.

 - When some Muslims think of Christianity in America, they think of Pastor Terry Jones of Dove World Outreach Center in Florida as a typical Christian.
-He advocated burning copies of the Qur'an.
+He supervised the burning of several hundred copies of the Qur'an.

 - When some Christians think of Islam in the Middle East, they think first of Osama Bin Laden, or Musab al-Zarqawi as typical Muslims.
 Both were leaders of Al-Qaeda, and are now deceased.

 People confuse the beliefs or practices of an individual or a small minority of believers for the entire religion.
-As one example, in the minds of some Americans, responsibility for 9/11 terrorist attack on New York City and Washington has expanded from 19 radical, violent, fundamentalist, Muslim terrorists and their Al-qaeda handlers to all 1.6 billion followers of Islam.
+As one example, in the minds of some Islamophobic Americans, responsibility for the 9/11 terrorist attack on New York City and Washington has expanded from 19 radical, violent, fundamentalist, terrorists who were atypical Muslims and their Al-qaeda handlers to all 1.6 billion followers of Islam.

 We ask our visitors to consider two items when reading this section of our web site: